Home / News / Technology / Scarlett Johansson Is Not Over Sam Altman, Calls Deepfake Technology a ‘Dark Wormhole’

 Social media is often where such deepfakes are shared.
 Co-founder and CEO of LayerZero Labs Bryan Pellegrino informed his followers on Twitter that there was a deepfake of him circulating.

-A seasoned Democratic consultant was recently identified as the architect behind a controversial robocall campaign that mimicked the voice of President Joe Biden, stirring a nationwide conversation on the ethics of artificial intelligence in political campaigning.
+A seasoned Democratic consultant was identified as the architect behind a controversial robocall campaign that mimicked the voice of President Joe Biden, stirring a nationwide conversation on the ethics of artificial intelligence in political campaigning.

 Was this Article helpful?
 Yes No